-On a server
+On a device or server

 This page is for experienced Linux administrators.
 A detailed step-by-step guide can be found in the user documentation.

 Download this image for Raspberry Pi Zero or the original Raspberry Pi 1 (approx. 410MB), or this image for Raspberry Pi 2 or Raspberry Pi 3 (approx. 410MB), uncompress, and write to a USB stick in "raw" format.

 To run UBOS on the Marvell EspressoBIN: